MissingRoberto/boom/README.md

 ```
 NAME:
-   boom - A new cli application
+   boom - a simple and quick tool for bosh manifest maintenance

 USAGE:
    boom [global options] command [command options] [arguments...]

 VERSION:
-   0.0.0
+   0.1.0

 COMMANDS:
-     set-instances, si    Sets the number of instances
+     set-instances, si    Set the number of instances
      scale-instances, sc  Scale number of instances
      help, h              Shows a list of commands or help for one command